Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

 \section{Estimation of copula p.m.f.s}

 Let us go back to the setting considered in the introduction.
 As explained therein, we are interested in modeling the bivariate p.m.f.\ $p$ of a discrete random vector $(X,Y)$ with (rectangular) support $I_{r,s}$, that is, $\supp{(p)} = I_{r,s}$.
-To do so, we have at our disposal $n$ copies $(X_1,Y_1)$, \dots, $(X_n,Y_n)$ of $(X,Y)$.
+To do so, we have at our disposal $n$ (not necessarily independent) copies $(X_1,Y_1)$, \dots, $(X_n,Y_n)$ of $(X,Y)$.
 Note that there exists a trivial bivariate p.m.f.\ with uniform margins with support equal to $I_{r,s}$: it is the independence copula p.m.f.\ $\pi$ defined by $\pi_{ij} = 1 / (rs)$, $(i,j) \in I_{r,s}$.
 We can therefore immediately apply Proposition~\ref{prop:sklar:like} to obtain the decomposition of $p$ given in~\eqref{eq:sklar:like}.

 By analogy with estimation approaches classically used in the context of copula modeling for continuous random variables \citep[see, e.g.,][Chapter 4 and the references therein]{HofKojMaeYan18}, \eqref{eq:sklar:like} suggests to proceed in three steps to form a parametric or semi-parametric estimate of $p$.
-For instance, to obtain a parametric estimate, one could proceed as follows: \begin{enumerate} \item Estimate the univariate margins $p^{[1]}$ and $p^{[2]}$ of $p$ parametrically; let $p^{[1,\alpha^{[n]}]}$ and $p^{[2,\beta^{[n]}]}$ be the resulting estimates. \item Estimate the copula p.m.f.\ $u$ parametrically; let $u^{[\theta^{[n]}]}$ be the resulting estimate. \item Form a parametric estimate of $p$ in~\eqref{eq:sklar:like} using the IPFP as
+For instance, to obtain a parametric estimate, one could proceed as follows: \begin{enumerate} \item Estimate the univariate margins $p^{[1]}$ and $p^{[2]}$ of $p$ parametrically; let $p^{[1,\alpha^{[n]}]}$ and $p^{[2,\beta^{[n]}]}$ be the resulting estimates. \item Estimate the copula p.m.f.\ $u$ parametrically; let $u^{[\theta^{[n]}]}$ be the resulting estimate. \item Form a parametric estimate of $p$ in~\eqref{eq:sklar:like} via an $I$-projection as

 \end{enumerate}